halfa/alambic/README.md

 **Our goal is to improve autocompletion in LaTeXila, and maybe more...**

 LaTeXila is a LaTeX editor for the Gnome project.
-If you don't know it, check[the LaTeXila Gnome project page](https://wiki.gnome.org/Apps/LaTeXila)
+If you don't know it, check [the Gnome project page](https://wiki.gnome.org/Apps/LaTeXila)

 Objectives
 ----------